ryancwalsh/StackExchangeBackupLaravelPHP/README.md

 ## Installation

+ 1. I think this project requires PHP 7.3 or later, so be sure that your system complies.
  1. Sign up at https://stackapps.com/apps/oauth/register to receive a Client ID, Client Secret, and Key.
 (It's free, easy, and fast.)
  1. Add this package into your Laravel project: `composer require ryancwalsh/stack-exchange-backup-laravel:dev-master`
  1. Edit your Laravel project's `.env` file to have your own StackApps values.
 A non-working sample is below.